 Common compulsions include:

-- Excessive washing or cleaning, e.g. hand washing
+- Excessive washing or cleaning, such as hand-washing

-- Arranging and ordering, e.g. objects in a room
+- Arranging and ordering, such as moving objects in a room

 - Hoarding or saving things.